 “Where can we go for good barbecue in Austin?”
 Until a few years ago, the best answer to that question didn’t involve Austin at all.
 Kreuz’s, Cooper’s, Louie Mueller’s, the Salt Lick, City Market.
 Not in Austin.
 Lockhart, Llano, Taylor, Driftwood, Luling, respectively.
 Then Franklin Barbecue happened, and John Mueller opened a trailer in South Austin.
 But the answers still fizzled out after those two and Iron Works.
 So I'm visiting every brick-and-mortar barbecue place in Austin — plus as many trailers as I can catch — for a series called BBQ City Limits.
 The actual city limits of Austin.
 Here’s my Top 10 barbecue places in Austin, at least for now.

 1. JMueller BBQ.

 ► UPDATE 1: JMueller BBQ has closed.
 In its place is a trailer run by by John Mueller's sister, Leann, with former Franklin Barbecue cook John Lewis on the smoker.
-Watch this space for a remix of this list.
 Read about the new La Barbecue here.

 ► UPDATE 2: John Mueller is selling barbecue in Austin again, from a new trailer that opened in February.
 Read about John Mueller Meat Co. here.